2beFound/external-api-docs/scenarios/README.md

 ### Use Case: Make a booking for an offer

-If the partner provides their own checkout process, the booking can be made on behalf of your customer through the [Offer-API](../offer-api/README.md).
+If the partner provides their own checkout process, the booking can be made on behalf of the customer through the [Offer-API](../offer-api/README.md).

 ![Entire Booking Through API](5-full-api-booking.png)